aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-encryption_sdk.rst

 Master Keys and Master Key Providers
 ====================================

-Within the AWS Encryption SDK, your data is protected by data keys, but those data keys must also be protected.
+Within the AWS Encryption SDK, your data is protected by Data Keys, but those Data Keys must also be protected.
-`Master Keys`_ and `Master Key Providers`_ are objects that allow you to control how the AWS Encryption SDK protects your data keys.
+`Master Keys`_ and `Master Key Providers`_ are objects that allow you to control how the AWS Encryption SDK protects your Data Keys.

-Master Keys are used by the AWS Encryption SDK client to generate and manage data keys.
+Master Keys are used by the AWS Encryption SDK client to generate and manage Data Keys.

 Master Key Providers supply Master Keys to the client.